“What’s for dinner?”

 Have your little hands help you pull the meat from the bone, chop veggies, and measure spices!

-Seafood and fish ideas
+Seafood and Fish Ideas

 Fatty fish, such as wild-caught salmon, is an excellent source of omega-3 fats for brain health.
 Seafood is also rich in minerals such as iodine and potassium, which can be low in our diets.